KlaKoSch/RSL1000/README.md

 It was developed by Arrow and Trenz Electronics and is available at<br>
 https://www.arrow.com/en/products/rsl1000/trenz-electronic-gmbh<br>

-Because there is the wrong RSL1000 pinout I add here a corrected version of RSL1000 - Getting Started (V1.2 from August 2021).<br>
+Because there is the wrong RSL1000 pinout I add here a corrected version of<br>
+RSL1000 - Getting Started (V1.2 from August 2021).<br>